vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Ahan-a day.
 There are several views about the divisions of

 the day, viz. into two, three, four, five, eight, or fifteen parts.
-The two are pūrvāhna and aparābṇa ( as in Manu III.
+The two are pūrvāhṇa and aparābṇa ( as in Manu III.
 278 ); for three vide notes 257-258 above.
 Four parts described by Gobhila (q. by KN p.
-110 ) are purvāhṇa (for 14 prahara ), madhyāhna for one prahara, aparāhna up to the end of the 3rd prahara and thereafter sāyāhna till end of day.
+110 ) are purvāhṇa (for 14 prahara ), madhyāhṇa for one prahara, aparāhṇa up to the end of the 3rd prahara and thereafter sāyāhṇa till end of day.
 For names of five divisions vide H. of Dh. vol. IV p.
-376. In Rg.
+376. In R̥g.
 V. 76.
 3 (utāyātam sangave prātarahno) three of the five parts of a day viz. prūlah, sangara and madhyunding are expressly mentioned.
 Eight divisions of the day are men tioned by Kautilya (I. 19), Daksa (chap.
 2) and Katyāyana.
 Kalidasa in Vikramoryāśiya II.
 1 (sasthe bhāge) appears to know this.
-There are fifteen muhurtas of the day and fifteen of the night.
+There are fifteen muhūrtas of the day and fifteen of the night.
 Vide Bphadyogayātrā VI.
-2-4 for 15 muhurtas.
+2-4 for 15 muhūrtas.
 As the day and night become long or short at different places (except on the equator ) each of the muhūrtas will vary in length to some extent even in the same place in different seasons of the year.
-Similarly, pūrvāhna or prātaḥkāla will be of 71 muhūrtas if day is divided only in two parts, if into five parts pūrvahna or prātaḥ will comprise only three muhurtas.
+Similarly, pūrvāhṇa or prātaḥkāla will be of 71 muhūrtas if day is divided only in two parts, if into five parts pūrvahna or prātaḥ will comprise only three muhūrtas.
 The KN (p.
 112) remarks that the division into five parts being observed in many Vedic and Smr̥ti texts as the principal division, that division, is the one resorted to in the śāstric passages about positive and negative injunctions.
 Vide HK 325-329, VKK 18-19, KTV

 6, 367.
 Ahiinsāvrata-not to eat flesh for a year and then donate a cow